Change a Life 2 Change the World!

 1. Environmental Degradation

-Plastic Pollution: The invention of synthetic plastics has led to widespread environmental pollution.
+The invention of synthetic plastics has led to widespread environmental pollution.
 Because plastics are non-biodegradable, they accumulate in landfills and oceans, harming wildlife and ecosystems.

-Electronic Waste (E-waste): The rapid pace of technological innovation results in a constant stream of electronic devices that quickly become obsolete.
+The rapid pace of technological innovation results in a constant stream of electronic devices that quickly become obsolete.
 The disposal of e-waste has become a significant environmental issue, as it often contains toxic substances like lead, mercury, and cadmium, which can leach into soil and water.

-Carbon Emissions: Modern transportation methods, including cars and airplanes, contribute significantly to global carbon emissions, driving climate change.
+Modern transportation methods, including cars and airplanes, contribute significantly to global carbon emissions, driving climate change.
 The industrial processes required to produce these technologies also consume vast amounts of energy, further contributing to carbon output.

 2. Social and Psychological Effects